 Located right in the heart of the country, Brasov is the perfect blend between monumental landmarks, breathtaking views, and a relaxed atmosphere.
 A walk into the Old Centre of Brasov will reveal the century-old walls of the former Medieval Citadel, the biggest Gothic church in Eastern Europe, the Black Church, and the narrowest street in Europe, the Rope Street.
 You can start your journey by watching this video about Brasov.

 Sibiu is known as the city where houses have eyes.
-A medieval city with several beautiful squares, including the Great Square, surrounded by little streets with colorful houses, impressive palaces such as the Brukenthal Palace, and by religious constructions, including the Catholic Cathedral.
+A medieval city with several beautiful squares, including the Great Square, surrounded by little streets with colorful houses, impressive palaces such as the Brukenthal Palace, and religious constructions, including the Catholic Cathedral.
 For a better idea, here is a video about Sibiu.

 Cluj Napoca, another charming city, actually one of the oldest cities in Romania and which in 2015 enjoyed being the European Capital of Youth.
 One can admire the Matthias statue, the imposing Catholic Cathedral, the main squares, and the beautiful architecture of the buildings.